alecglassford/compciv-2016/projects/show-me-where/README.md

 #### ACTKEY, ACTCODE, PROJECT_ID, PROJECT_NA

-These seem to be unique for each project; `ACTKEY` is an integer, and the rest are strings.
+These seem to be jointly unique for each project; `ACTKEY` is an integer, and the rest are strings.
 E.g. `1026, 'B-SRRP', 'TG355330', 'Sign Replacement Program'` is the set of codes for the "Sign Replacement Program."
 There are a number of programs (E.g. "Traffic Operations Spot Improvements", "Arborist Services", "Landscape Maintenance"), which seem to be the highest level of category for tasks.

 #### PROGRAM_NA